Jagoda11/Periodic-Table-App/README.md

 - **Styling**: Bootstrap for responsive UI components and layout.
 - **Development**: Vite as the build tool and development server.
 - **Testing**:
-  - Jest for unit testing (currently facing integration challenges with TypeScript).
+  - Jest for unit testing
   - Playwright for end-to-end testing (integration challenges).
   - Lighthouse for performance auditing (integration challenges).
 - **Code Quality**: ESLint for linting and Prettier for code formatting.